-Wagashi: Canned Anmitsu from Nihonbashi Eitaro Honpo
+Canned Anmitsu Dessert from Nihonbashi Eitaro Honpo

-For that reason, as early as today, I picked up a traditional Japanese Wagashi sweet that represents Japan’s summer season for this blog article, which is called “Anmitsu (あんみつ)”.
+For that reason, as early as today, I picked up a traditional Japanese Wagashi sweet that represents Japan’s summer season for this blog article called Anmitsu (あんみつ).

 Nihonbashi Eitaro Honpo’s Anmitsu Can

-When it comes to canned Anmitsu, the one shown above from “Nihonbashi Eitaro Honpo (日本橋榮太棲本舗)” is one of the most famous.
+When it comes to canned Anmitsu, the one from Nihonbashi Eitaro Honpo (日本橋榮太棲本舗) is among the best-recognized.
 Eitaro Honpo is a long-established Wagashi shop founded in 1818 in Nihonbashi, Tokyo, which first introduced the Anmitsu can in 1978.

-Contents and Shelf life
+Contents & Shelf life

-In the box, there is a small Anmitsu steel can, which comes with “Kuro-Mitsu (黒みつ: black syrup)” and “Koshi-An (こしあん)” packets.
-As you can see in the picture below, this canned Anmitsu has a long shelf life and can be kept for over a year.
+The box contains these three things; a small Anmitsu steel can, Kuro-Mitsu (黒みつ: black syrup), and Koshi-An (こしあん) packets.
+As you can see in the picture below, this canned dessert has a long shelf life, kept for over a year.

 How to Prepare

-|1||First, lift the pull tab of the can to a 90-degree angle and pour away the syrup inside|
+|1||First, lift the pull tab of the can to a 90-degree angle and pour away the syrup inside.|

-|2||Then, remove the lid and transfer the Anmitsu inside into a shallow bowl|
+|2||Then, remove the lid and transfer the Anmitsu inside into a shallow bowl.|

-|3||Dress the Anmitsu with the Kuro-Mitsu black syrup|
+|3||Dress the Anmitsu ingredients with the Kuro-Mitsu black syrup.|

-|4||Put the Koshi-An paste onto the Anmitsu|
+|4||And put the Koshi-An paste onto the ingredients.|

-Ingredients and Taste
+Ingredients & Taste

-The main ingredients in the Anmitsu itself are yellow and white peaches, pineapple, orange, sugars (Johakuto, granulated sugar), boiled red peas, and Kanten (agar) jelly cubes.
+The main ingredients in the Anmitsu are yellow & white peaches, pineapple, orange, sugars (Johakuto, granulated sugar), boiled red peas, and Kanten (agar) jelly cubes.